Mojo-LB/CryptoNoteTipBot/README.md

 If you like to adjust to other forks that don't use 12-decimals, please change decimal value in `node-mdules/xmr-nodejs` or create a new module for your prefered coin

+Or even better, adjust to have it a configurable option and create a PR :)

 ### Standard Requirements :
 ----------------------------------------------------------------------------